josh-white-278/zephyr-pub-sub/README.md

 allocated from it.
 Adding the allocator assigns it an allocator id and without a valid allocator id messages can not be released back to the correct allocator.

+#### Message allocator pool

+Message allocators can be combined into an allocator pool.
+When an message is allocated from a pool the size of the message is used to select which allocator the message is allocated from i.e. the pool selects the allocator with the smallest maximum message size that can accommodate the new message.
+An allocator pool makes it more ergonomic to share allocators across an application at the cost of slightly less efficient message allocation.

 #### Supported allocator backends

 * Memory slab